keelyji/SNIP-R/README.md

 - **Part E other datasets:** Bed files of all regulatory elements screened and identified by IFNG SNIP-R screens

 # Instructions
+1. Download the github content or clone the github content
+2. Follow below instructions, which are separated into different parts.
+Note, specific package version is available in the html output file in respective folder.

 ## Part A: To select regions to target with SNIP-R
 1. All code for target region selection are performed in R and R studio.
 Key packages used in this steps are: bedtoolsr from PhanstielLab, tidyverse, and readr.
 - 00_ScreenRegionSelection_V2.Rmd file contains all the code necessary for this step.
 The exact R package and version used in the paper are noted in the respective html file.